unmango/pulumi-homelab/sdk/python/README.md

 The `homelab` provider's plugin must be named `pulumi-resource-homelab` (in the format `pulumi-resource-<provider>`).

 While the provider plugin must follow this naming convention, the SDK package naming can be customized.
-TODO explain.

 ## Packaging